Health and Safety

 Community Health & Resilience

-Based on longstanding community concerns about compounding exposures to toxins in and around the harbor, PHCC is addressing cumulative impacts and identifying solutions for impacted communities through a future community resilience plan.
+Based on longstanding community concerns about compounding exposures to toxins in and around the harbor, PHCC is stepping up to address these impacts and to support people to pursue tangible solutions through a community-driven cumulative health impacts and resilience plan

-Check out our two-pager on a cumulative health assessment made with Willamette Partnership!
+Check out our two-pager on a cumulative health assessment !

-PHCC leads the charge to secure the first ever community-driven community impact and mitigation plan to set legally binding air quality performance measures, safety, and others to protect communities during the cleanup.
+PHCC supported the US EPA to secure the first ever community-driven community impact and mitigation plan for Portland Harbor superfund communities to set legally binding air quality performance measures, safety, and others to protect communities during the cleanup.

 We also raise awareness of health risks from the consumption of resident and migratory fish and other dangers that will increase during the cleanup while fighting for policies that will lead to healthy fish, wildlife, and people.